 Kent Steps are the summative partner to the Kent Tracking Statements used for formative assessment (see here).
-Kent Steps are numbers which describe children's attainment in and progress through the age-related expectations of the New National Curriculum.
+Kent Steps are numbers that describe children’s attainment in and progress through the age-related expectations of the New National Curriculum.
 Each number equates to a certain depth of learning within an age-related expectation, allowing schools to make fine-tuned attainment judgements.
 By measuring the number of Steps pupils make over a term, year or key stage, it is also possible to track progress.

 Kent Steps integrates with the EYFS, meaning that a pupil’s Emerging, Expecting or Exceeding judgment at the end of Reception can be used as a September baseline in Year 1.
 Within Pupil Asset, it is also possible to incorporate P Scales into the Kent Steps, ensuring that your approach to tracking is moulded around the individual needs of your school.

 When Kent Steps are used alongside the NC Kent Reading, Writing and Maths frameworks, the Results > DNA Ticks page is the best place to make and input your summative judgments.
 Use the Filter to find the learners you wish to assess and the Display Options to select the Age-Level(s) they are working on.

 Remember that each age-related expectation is comprised of three different Age Levels; for example, Year 2 is comprised of the Year 2 Emerging, Year 2 Expected and Year 2 Exceeding assessment statements.